Lundholm Gymnasium - New Hampshire Wildcats

 Access 3

-Durham is a small town with a population of just over 16,500 located fifteen minutes west of Portsmouth and an hour north of Boston.
-The town is easy to reach, located just off of Interstate 95 and Route 4.
-The University of New Hampshire dominates Durham, with the campus straddling Main Street.
-There is an Amtrak station across the street from the Field House, which serves Boston and points beyond on the eastern corridor.
-Wildcat Transit has busses that connect Durham with nearby Portsmouth, Dover and Newmarket.
-More information on local public transportation options, including bus lines and airports, can be found here.
+Durham is a small town with a population of almost 15,500, located fifteen minutes west of Portsmouth and an hour north of Boston.
+The town is easy to reach via car, as it is located just off of Interstate 95 and Route 4.
+The University of New Hampshire dominates the town of Durham, with the campus straddling Main Street.
+Lundholm Gymnasium is located on the western edge of campus, adjacent to Wildcat Stadium and across the street from Whittemore Center.
+Most fans will park across the street from the Field House in Lot A and arrive at the facility via a tunnel that passes underneath Main Street.

 Seating inside Lundholm Gymnasium consists of molded bleachers without backs on either side of the court.
-There are no seats on the ends of the court.
+There are no seats at the ends of the court.
 With the small size of the gym, all seats feature excellent views of the action.

-Return on Investment 5
+Return on Investment 4

-Extras 1
+Extras 2

-When visiting Lundholm Gymnasium, be sure to take a walk around the Field House and check out the photos of every single varsity program to ever represent the university.
-Not just championship teams, but every single squad.
-Every sport, every year.
-It’s an impressive gallery.
 Hidden amongst these pictures of thousands of young men and women are a hockey Hall of Famer (Rod Langway, class of ’79), a baseball Hall of Famer who went to UNH on a basketball scholarship (Carlton Fisk, class of ’63) and a hockey player who is best known as an actor who played a hockey player (Michael Ontkean, class of ’70, a.k.a.
 Ned Braden from the cult classic Slap Shot).
 Also, check out the women’s hockey teams from 1977-92, where coach Russ McCurdy would pose for the annual team photo holding his cat.

 Final Thoughts